A topic from the subject of Biochemistry in Chemistry.

 Procedure:

-3. Spectrophotometric Measurement: Monitor the absorbance of NADH at 340 nm using a spectrophotometer.
-The oxidation of NADH to NAD+ is coupled to the activity of the enzyme succinate dehydrogenase.
+3. Spectrophotometric Measurement: Measure the absorbance of each cuvette at 340 nm using a spectrophotometer.
+Record the initial absorbance (A0).
+Monitor the absorbance change over time (ΔA/Δt) at regular intervals (e.g., every 30 seconds) for several minutes.
+The decrease in absorbance at 340 nm reflects the oxidation of NADH to NAD+, which is coupled to the activity of succinate dehydrogenase.

-4. Inhibitor Effect: Compare the absorbance change between the control and inhibitor-treated samples.
-A decrease in NADH oxidation rate indicates enzyme inhibition.
+4. Inhibitor Effect: Compare the rate of NADH oxidation (ΔA/Δt) between the control and inhibitor-treated samples.
+A decrease in the rate of NADH oxidation in the presence of malonate indicates enzyme inhibition.
+Calculate the percentage inhibition for each malonate concentration.

-- Accurate preparation of reaction mixtures to ensure consistent conditions.
+• Accurate preparation of reaction mixtures is crucial to ensure consistent and comparable results.

 Significance: